 If you’re currently employed, we’re happy to chat about setting this up as an externship if that’s something your employer would support.

-A huge component of our research process is going out into communities to meet people where they are so we require all of our fellows to be in New York City for the duration of the program.
+Historically, a huge component of our research process is going out into communities to meet people where they are so in prior years, we had required all of our fellows to be in New York City for the duration of the program.
 This year will be an experiment and a challenge to do the type of community centered design that this program depends on fully remotely.
 We look forward to Fellows helping us co-design and co-create the process with us.[/paragraph]

 Unfortunately, at this time we’re not able to provide visas, visa adjustments, or any documentation for non-US citizens to participate in the Fellowship.
 If you’re already in the US on a visa that allows for fellowship, research, or contract work without any additional adjustments to your status or documentation, you are eligible.

 Fellows joining us for the entire program will receive a stipend of $20,000.
 Fellows joining for only the Research Phase will receive $10,000.
 We also provide a health insurance reimbursement to all eligible participants.